iamshishirgaire/IOE-Syllabus-Data/faculties/computer/7sem/e1/BIOMEDICAL_INSTRUMENTATION.md

-## Biomedical Instrumentation - EX 725 03

-**Course Objectives:**

-To provide specific engineering and instrumentation methods and principles to acquire basic knowledge of design, its application and maintenance of different biomedical instruments.

-### Syllabus:

 1. **Fundamental of Medical Instrumentation (4 hours)**
     * Biomedical Engineering and Areas of Engineering Contribution
     * Biometrics and Design Consideration Factors for Medical Instruments